metabase/metabase/docs/users-guide/expressions/coalesce.md

 | 16.00    | 1.60     | 14.40                                               |
 | 4.00     |          | 4.00                                                |

+Calculations in Metabase will return `null` if any of the input columns are `null`.
+This is because `null` values in your data represent "missing" or "unknown" information, which isn't necessarily the same as an amount of "0".
+That is, adding 1 + "unknown" = "unknown".

+If you want to treat "unknown" values as zeroes (or some other value that means "nothing" in your data), we recommend using `coalesce` to wrap the columns used in your calculations.

 ## Accepted data types

 | [Data type][data-types] | Works with `coalesce` |